How to Use Stories Ads on Facebook and Instagram

 Updated (originally posted on )

-According to the 2019 State of Social Report by Buffer, the stories format is the next big thing in social media marketing for businesses, with more than 57% of brands saying stories have been “somewhat effective” or “very effective” for their marketing, and 61% of businesses saying they plan to devote more resources to using stories in 2019.
+According to the 2019 State of Social Report by Buffer, the stories format is the next big thing in social media marketing for businesses, with more than 57% of brands saying stories have been “somewhat effective” or “very effective” for their marketing.
+According to Instagram, 33% of the most viewed stories come from businesses.

 A story is a collection of photos or videos that are available for viewing for 24 hours.
 Snapchat was the first social media channel to use the stories concept, launching Snapchat Stories in 2013.
 Instagram began offering Instagram Stories in 2016 and Facebook (which has owned Instagram since 2012) rolled out Facebook Stories in 2017.